Azure/Copilot-For-Security/Plugins/Community Based Plugins/IOC Query Builder/Readme.md

 1. Obtain the file IOC_Query_Builder.yaml from this directory.
 2. Upload the custom plugin

+### Plugin Utilisation

+#### Skills

+- **GenerateIOCListForKQL**: Formats a list of IOCs so they can be used by SOC analysts in KQL queries

+#### Example Prompts

+- Format the following list of IOCs:
+- Create a dynamic array from this list of IP addresses:
+- Format the following list of hashes:

 #### Example Usage

 1. Use the FetchURL skill to gather a list of IOCs from a threat intelligence report webpage.